 - Complimentary Hertz President’s Circle status: This elite status with the car rental agency gives you handy perks, like a wider selection of cars to choose from, a free extra driver and guaranteed upgrades.

 - Cellphone protection: If you pay your bill with your Capital One Venture X card, you’ll automatically be covered for up to $800 if your cellphone is stolen or damaged.
 That can come in very handy for mobile-connected travelers.

-This list of other benefits isn’t quite as long as those of the Chase Sapphire Reserve or Amex’s Platinum Card.
+This list of other benefits isn’t quite as long as those of the Chase Sapphire Reserve or Amex Platinum.
 But again, you’re paying a lot less for this card while still retaining the highest-value perks.

 How to maximize your Venture X benefits

 The Capital One Venture X card makes it much easier to recoup your costs from the annual fee each year than other luxury rewards cards.
-The $300 annual travel credit and the 100,000-mile bonus alone, which is worth $1,000 toward travel, will entirely negate the cost of the annual $395 fee (just make sure to meet the $10,000 spending requirement within the first six months to snag your bonus).
+The $300 annual travel credit and the 75,000-mile bonus alone (earned after spending $4,000 in the first three months) will entirely negate the cost of the annual $395 fee.
 Since these statement credits and miles can be used for any travel purchases, not just those booked through the card issuer’s proprietary travel portal like with other cards, it’s an especially powerful travel card.

 However, you will still want to use the Capital One Travel portal if you’re paying for travel with your card.
 That’s because you could earn between 5 and 10 miles per dollar spent through the portal on flights, and hotels and rental cars, respectively.

 If you’ve been wanting to try a higher-end travel rewards card but you’re put off by the high annual fee, try the Capital One Venture X card instead.
 It offers many of the same benefits but at a more reasonable price.